Updated: Nov 21, 2020

-It is a harder wood to find and is not best to be used for cooking, but on a cool night it works perfectly on keeping everyone warm and toasty.
+It is a harder wood to find and should not be used for cooking, but on a cool night it works perfectly on keeping everyone warm and toasty.

 Gum is not a preferred type of wood to cook with, unless you are cooking wood fired pizzas in your Kiwi Outdoor Oven.
 This is because gum burns at a very high temperature - ideal for maximum heat output.